Nozbe/Michael.team/en/_posts/2022-10-28-escorting.md

 img: escorting.jpg
 ---

-# Elon Musk owns Twitter - what’s with escorting executives with security?
+# Elon Musk owns Twitter - what’s with escorting executives using security?

 The day has come. **[Twitter is now being owned](https://twitter.com/elonmusk/status/1585841080431321088) by it’s most prominent shitposter - Elon Musk**.
 He sealed the deal yesterday and [as per reports, he fired Twittter’s top executives](https://www.theverge.com/2022/10/27/23184519/elon-musk-twitter-acquisition-deal-complete-agreement).
 OK, I get it, he wants to make changes.
 However, what’s with all this *escorting executives by security* stunt?
 Why do that?
 For show?
 To humiliate someone?
 Aren’t we supposed to treat [people we work with as adults](/adults)?
 It’s not like these people were criminals.
 Up until yesterday they were running the thing!